danyk20/MQTT_Benchmark/README.md

 ### Synchronization of Producer and Consumer Flags

 The producer-consumer architecture allows for a complete decoupling of the components that produce messages and those that consume them.
-However, in order to perform meaningful benchmarks there must exist some level of coupling between the flags of the consumer and the producer.
+However, in order to perform meaningful benchmarks, there must exist some level of coupling between the flags of the consumer and the producer.

 - **Quality of Service** (`--qos`): This flag **must** be the same for both consumer and producer applications.
 There